reframejs/reframe/docs/usage-manual.template.md

 </html>
 ~~~

-The page doesn't load any JavaScript.
+As we can see, the page doesn't load any JavaScript.
 The DOM is static as there isn't any JavaScript to manipulate the DOM.
 We say that the page is *DOM-static*.
 You can also create pages with dynamic React components and we will see later how.